Slam Capacity

 The following can be used as a general guide to virtual memory requirements for slam with P&R type databases.
 All component counts exclude filler cell placements, which can double or even triple placement counts.

-• Less than 750K placements; Less than 2GB and will operate under Linux.
+• Less than 750K placements; Less than 2GB and will operate under 32 bit Linux.

 If your design does not contain connectivity information, a substantially larger design will fit in the same memory footprint.
 Estimated platform limits are

-• Less than 1.5M placements; Less than 2GB and will operate under Linux.
+• Less than 1.5M placements; Less than 2GB and will operate under 32 bit Linux.

 The above are only estimates as every design will be slightly different.
 Some designs have more or less wiring per cell.
 Placement counts are used as a guide because it is a more commonly available parameter.
 Note the placement counts are all unique placements.
 For example 15 placements of a cell containing 50 placements counts as 65, not 750 placements.